ppgia-unifor/TsetFall_dataset/README.md

 from size, diversity, and representativeness limitations, as they generally comprise a small number of videos featuring a limited range of actions, camera perspectives, and lighting conditions.
-Moreover, these datasets typically lack the complexity of realworld fall scenarios, as they often exclude distracting objects and offer only one or two camera angles.
+Moreover, these datasets typically lack the complexity of real-world fall scenarios, as they often exclude distracting objects and offer only one or two camera angles.
 To address these challenges, this work introduces TsetFall, a comprehensive, fine-grained, and